HaJunYoo/HaJunYoo/README.md

-## 📚 About me
+## 📚 About
-Hello!
-I am a Junior developer.
-I am passionate about Data Science and Software/Data Engineering.
+Aspiring to become a well-rounded generalist in the AI and Data domain.

 ## 🛠 Tech Stack